Tanay-Shivankar/Basics/README.md

 To study and implement C++ Bitwise operators
 ### Theory
 Bitwise operators in C++ are used to perform operations on individual bits of integer data types.
 These operators are crucial for low-level programming, such as system programming, embedded systems, and optimizing certain algorithms.
+### Conclusion
+Learnt the use of bitwise operators.